eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 Motivation to (uncomfortably) put myself out there:
 * Writing crystallizes my learning and is a skill I’m working on.
 The pressure helps me practice.
-* The thought of potentially helping someone trumps the fear of being judged.
+* Thought of potentially helping someone trumps the fear of being judged.
 * I got so so much help and support throughout this grad application cycle and just want to give back.

 Speaking of support, a list of help I received for my SoP: